msmaslova/pokestats/README.md

 The dashboard allows dynamic filtering by Speed Category (Fast, Average, Slow) and Primary Type, helping to explore different Pokémon battle strategies visually.

-You can find the Tableau dashboard file in the `tableau/` folder as `pokestats_dashboard.twb`.
+You can find the Tableau dashboard file in the `tableau/` folder as `PokeStats Dashboard.twbx`.

 ## Author